axmolengine/axmol/README.md

   4. After cmake generate finish, you can open xcode project at ```build``` folder and run cpp-tests or other test targets.

   5. Notes
-    a. **The code sign required to run ios app on device, just change bundle identifier until the auto manage signing solved**
+    a. **The code sign required to run ios app on device, just change bundle identifier until the auto manage siging solved**
     b. **engine-x only provide armv7, arm64, x86_64 prebuilt libraries for ios**

 ### Notes